transcriptaze/vpd/GUIDE.md

 ## Fonts

-VPD is a static web app and as such CORS restrictions mean it is limited to those fonts included in the app:
+VPD is a static web app and as such CORS restrictions mean it cannot load external fonts from e.g. Google Fonts.
+The following fonts are included in the app:

 - Lato-Regular
 - Lato-Semibold